Kwiziq community member

 I'm having trouble figuring out when a noun is "far from the speaker (medium distance) [ese, etc.]" and "a further distance from the speaker"? [aquel, etc] when "over there" can mean in a corner of a room and "far from the speaker" can mean two blocks away.
 Can you help?

-This relates to:Difference between este, ese and aquel (demonstrative adjectives) -
+This question relates to:Spanish lesson "Difference between este, ese and aquel (demonstrative adjectives)"

 Kwiziq language super star